-Dr. William Harper is an experienced cosmetic dentist and offers several types of dental veneers in his Poquoson dentist office.
+Dr. William Harper is an experienced cosmetic dentist and offers several types of dental veneers at First Light Dental of Coastal Virginia.
 Seeking to identify and treat any underlying dental problems that may affect dentistry, Dr. Harper will address both cosmetic concerns and your overall dental health before recommending the best option for you.

 Are Dental Veneers Right For You?

-The ideal candidate to receive veneers for the teeth, has healthy tooth and gum structure.
+The ideal candidate to receive dental veneers has a healthy tooth and gum structure.
 Dental veneers are an ideal treatment to improve the appearance of:

 - Gaps or spaces between the teeth